 - Place the meat in the marinade mixture.
 Let the meat marinate for 2 to 3 hours (longer if you like, but refrigerate the mixture).

 - Place the meat on the grill.
 Immediately baste with the reserved coconut basting sauce.
 Turn the meat occasionally, basting each time.
-Stop basting when
+Stop basting when the meat has started to caramelize and is a rich brown in color.

 - Grill until the meat is done and nicely caramelized.